SamAddy/PDF-Extract-Text/README.md

-# PDF-Extract-Text
+# PDF-Text-Extractor
-A GUI application which extracts text from PDF.
+This GUI Application allows you to extract the texgt from the PDF files.
+The project is build using the PyPDF2 library for extracting text from PDFs, and the tkinter library for creating the GUI.